RAF Bramcote: Royal Navy operations

+On 1 December 1946 the airbase was transferred from No. 4 Group RAF to the Admiralty, and then known as Royal Naval Air Station Bramcote, (RNAS Bramcote).
+A couple of days later, on 3 December, it was commissioned as HMS Gamecock.

-RNAS Bramcote was given the ships name HMS Gamecock following RN normal practice and it was used by flying units of the Royal Naval Volunteer Reserve between August 1947 and October 1957.
-The first unit to be based was 1833 Naval Air Squadron equipped with Supermarine Seafire fighters.
-Initially the Seafire F15 and F.17 were used, but from June 1952, the unit became the only RNVR squadron to be equipped with the Seafire FR.47, fitted with contra-rotating propellers.
-These were replaced by the Hawker Sea Fury FB.11 in February 1954.
-The jet-powered Supermarine Attacker was received in October 1955, and because these required better runway facilities, the squadron then moved to nearby RAF Honiley.
+RNAS Bramcote was given the ships name HMS Gamecock following normal Royal Navy practice and it was used by flying units of the Royal Naval Volunteer Reserve between August 1947 and October 1957.
+The first unit to be based was 1833 Naval Air Squadron which was equipped with Supermarine Seafire, a navalised version of the Supermarine Spitfire single engine fighter aircraft.
+Initially the F15 and F17 variants of Supermarine Seafire were used, but from June 1952, the unit became the only RNVR squadron to be equipped with the Supermarine Seafire FR47 version, which was fitted with contra-rotating propellers.
+These were replaced by Hawker Sea Fury FB.11, a single-seat fighter aircraft, in February 1954.
+The jet-powered Supermarine Attacker single-seat fighter aircraft was received in October 1955, and because these required better runway facilities, the squadron then moved to nearby RAF Honiley.

 The Midland Air Division was formed on 1 July 1953 to control Bramcote-based squadrons.
 1844 Naval Air Squadron formed at Bramcote on 15 February 1954, being equipped with Fairey Firefly AS.6 anti-submarine aircraft.
 Grumman Avenger AS.5 aircraft replaced the Fireflies in March 1956.
 Both squadrons ceased to exist on 10 March 1957 when all of the United Kingdom's reserve flying units were disbanded as an economy measure.

+British army

 In 1959 the airfield was transferred to the British Army as Gamecock Barracks.